breadboard-ai/breadboard/seeds/graph-playground/README.md

 - The meat of the implementation is the `console-context.ts`, which is a CLI-oriented implementation of the `GraphTraversalContext` interface.
 It's super-simple and is as close to "echo" as it gets.
 It uses [`@clack/prompts`](https://github.com/natemoo-re/clack/tree/main/packages/prompts#readme) to make CLI a bit prettier, but that's about it.

+- The `console-context.ts` outputs logs into `./experiment.log`, which git-ignored.
+Graph traversal is very chatting currently, and the log file can get quite large.
+Use it to examine what the heck is going on and debug the graph.

-- There are a few sample graphs in the `graphs` folder.
+- There are a few sample graphs in the [`graphs`](./graphs/) folder.
 For convenience, use `npm run dev` command.
 It will build the package and run the CLI with the given graph file.
+Add your own graphs there.

 Here are some examples: